 Focus on recovery of surplus from hospitals, rather than medical manufacturers’ surplus

-Establish long-term programs in targeted countries in this hemisphere, in order to have a sustained impact on healthcare and to provide only needed/wanted materials
+Establish long-term programs in targeted countries, in order to have a sustained impact on healthcare and to provide only needed/wanted materials

 Rely on volunteers to accomplish most of the labor-intensive sorting, preparation and packing of the recovered materials.

 These principles, which set the organization apart from others with a similar mission, still characterize Global Links.
 Focusing on countries in Latin America and the Caribbean, Global Links has, over 25 years, developed a unique and productive partnership with the Pan American Health Organization/World Health Organization (PAHO/WHO), as well as with in-country Ministries of Health and the medical and administrative leadership of public health systems.
 This regional focus has allowed our organization to acquire in-depth knowledge about the public health conditions in the countries we serve, form collaborative partnerships and develop valuable cultural competence.
 As the former Director of PAHO, Dr. Mirta Roses, wrote, “we consider Global Links to be an important partner and ally in our strategic planning efforts in the region.”

 Global Links has a worldwide impact through our Suture Donation and our Medical Service Trip programs.
 Global Links collects surplus sterile sutures from hospitals across the US and provides appropriate types and sizes to resource-poor hospitals around the world.
 Without sutures - the material used for stitches - surgery is impossible.
 Yet in many resource-poor communities, sutures are unavailable or prohibitively expensive.
 By sending this one item, Global Links is able to greatly enhance the care a hospital can provide its patients.
 The medical service trips we support enable residents of Western Pennsylvania to improve health conditions in communities throughout the world.